GaloisInc/ivorylang-org/pages/software/ivory-overview.md

 run-time polymorphism and restricts control flow in favor of safety.
-Average case performance is often sacrificed in order to bound the worst case; the programmer can expect compiled Ivory programs to perhaps use more memory, code, or time than functionally equivelant safe programs written in C.
+Average case performance is often sacrificed in order to bound the worst case; the programmer can expect compiled Ivory programs to perhaps use more memory, code, or time than functionally equivalent safe programs written in C.

 While this means Ivory may not be a good language for all applications, Within the domain of creating high assurance software, these trade-offs are what make